-This page was last revised for version 5.0.8.
+This page was last revised for version 5.1.0.

 Curation Assistant

-The Curation Assistant a tab in the main dialog that monitors the morphological plausibility of neuron reconstructions in real time.
-It flags suspect tracing operations as they happen, e.g., near-parallel fork angles, abrupt radius changes, U-turns at branch points, and so on.
-It also provides an on-demand “full scan” that detects whole-reconstruction issues such as path overlaps and radius inversions.
-All parameters can be adjusted in the GUI, saved to reusable preset files, or calibrated automatically from reference reconstructions.
-The Assistant is organized into four sections:
+The Curation Assistant monitors the morphological plausibility of neuron reconstructions in real time (see Curation vs Proofreading).
+It flags suspect tracing operations as they happen, e.g., near-parallel fork angles, abrupt thickness changes, U-turns at branch points, and so on.
+It also provides an on-demand “full scan” that detects whole-reconstruction issues such as crossovers, bundled paths, and locations along the tracing where the image’s signal-to-noise ratio degrades significantly.

 - Live Monitoring Parameters: Lightweight checks that run inline during interactive tracing (at fork initiation, segment completion, path finalization, and node editing)

-- On-Demand Monitoring Parameters: More Computationally-intensive checks that scan the full reconstruction when explicitly triggered
+- On-Demand Monitoring Parameters: More computationally intensive checks that scan the full reconstruction when explicitly triggered

 Live Monitoring Parameters